alexis-ng/hackku2022/readme.md

 ## About the Project
 #### Applicant Side
 - Has an automated voice calling system through Twilio
-- Take in the the voice data and transcribe it
+- Take in the voice data and transcribe it
 - Matches the skills of the applicant to job posts from corporates
 - Sends an SMS/Voice call message with information about the Job opportunities